kintohub/kintohub-docs/docs/kintoblocks.md

 ![Screenshot - Create New KintoBlock](/docs/assets/creating-a-kintoblock-1-2.png)

-> Note: At this point, if you have not linked your workspace to your **Github** or **Bitbucket** account, you will be asked to           associate your workspace .
+> Note: At this point, if you have not linked your workspace to your **Github** or **Bitbucket** account, you will be asked to           associate your [workspace](workspaces.md).
 If you have already associated your workspace, please proceed to the next step.

 3. There are two types of KintoBlocks currently supported: **Microservices** and **Website**.
 Choose the type of KintoBlock that meets your needs.